 Learn as much as possible about your watch before visiting your local pawnbroker.
 It includes knowing how much identical ones are selling for.

-Note that there might be a big difference between asking and selling price.
-For the best results, look at how much identical watches sold for on auctions.
+Note that there might be a big difference between asking and selling prices.
+For the best results, look at how much identical watches were sold for on auctions.

 Sold Listings on eBay